-Pitfall #2: My will is all that matters
+Misconception #2: “My will is all that matters.”

-Pitfall #3: I don’t need to update my estate documents
+Misconception #3: “I don’t need to update my estate documents.”

-Deciding who receives your wealth may seem clear as day right now, but relationships change and so does your situation.
-If you experience a significant life event, such as the death of a loved one, a move, go through a divorce or remarriage, etc., it’s important to update your documents.
-If you don’t update your will, then a deceased family member or ex-spouse (depending on state law) may be in line to inherit your assets, instead of your new spouse or other family members.
-That’s why it’s important to review your will every few years to account for personal changes as well as changes in laws to help ensure your assets are going to the right people.
+Deciding who receives your assets may seem clear right now, but relationships change and so does your situation.
+If you experience a significant life event, such as the death of a loved one, a move, a divorce or remarriage, it’s important to update your documents.
+If you don’t update your will, your asset ownership and your beneficiaries, then a deceased family member or ex-spouse (depending on state law) may be in line to inherit your assets instead of who you intend.

-Pitfall #4: I can plan without talking to my beneficiaries
+Misconception #4: “I can plan without talking to my beneficiaries.”

-Pitfall #5: There’s nothing I can do about taxes
+Misconception #5: “There’s nothing I can do about taxes.”

 Transferring assets to beneficiaries can come with a complex array of estate and inheritance taxes.
 It’s important to review the size and type of assets transferred and the possible federal and state tax consequences of your actions.
-Plus, these taxes change over time, meaning an estate plan optimized to current laws may need adjusting at some point.
+Plus, these tax laws change over time, meaning an estate plan optimized to current laws may need adjusting at some point.

-“Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
-You should consult your attorney or qualified tax advisor regarding your situation.”
+Edward Jones, its employees and financial advisors are not estate planners and cannot provide tax or legal advice.
+You should consult your estate-planning attorney or qualified tax advisor regarding your situation.